Totally new, marginally team-agnostic, and even more bilious than before. What's not to love?

 Debate finals for teams that qualify.

-Menick Rating: Very much a tournament in growth mode as far as LD and PF are concerned, and one worth supporting.
+Menick Rating: This tournament just doesn't get the respect it deserves in LD and PF, but it's one worth supporting.
 The venue changes every year.
 This year you get to visit the gorgeous Salt Lake City area—Rocky Mountains, saline water, the Mormon Tabernacle.
 What do you get at TOC?
 Hot browns and a couple of thousand middle-school PFers.
 Do the math.

 4/29-30 NYSFL Finals @ Hofstra

-Menick Rating: How can I ever forget the many years in deepest Albany, with one Subway sandwich to feed all three LD divisions and their judges, or the judge we knew only as The Guy With the Hat (who warned debaters not to use obscure, jargon-ish words like "contention"), or that lone, lorn McDonalds on the way out of town (a way we could never find soon enough) where there was one guy working the whole place and everything was $5 and nothing got rung up?
-Bleeech!
+NYSFL final tournament.
+How can I ever forget the many years in deepest Albany, with one Subway sandwich to feed all three LD divisions and their judges, or the judge we knew only as The Guy With the Hat (who warned debaters not to use obscure, jargon-ish words like "contention"), or that lone, lorn McDonalds on the way out of town (a way we could never find soon enough) where there was one guy working the whole place and everything was $5 and nothing got rung up?
+So why, you might ask, did I agree to help out this year?
+Kismet.
+Fate.
+Karma.
+Etc. In other words, beats me.
+You can't take the

 4/29-5/1 TOC, University of Kaintuck